cesar-guillen/TFM/README.md

 The app itself has **no login**: it is meant to run on your own machine, bound to localhost.
-Do not publish those ports to a network without putting an authenticating reverse proxy in front — the `aws-ec2-deploy` branch has a Caddy configuration that does exactly that (HTTPS + HTTP Basic Auth).
-See the "Security posture" section of CLAUDE.md.
+Do not publish those ports to a network without putting an authenticating reverse proxy in front; the `aws-ec2-deploy` branch has a Caddy configuration that does exactly that (HTTPS + HTTP Basic Auth).

 ### Host prerequisites